gavinlive/aihack2018/nn/README.md

-# An experiment for learning more about the implementation and use of capsule networks
+# AI Hack 2018 - NN for the California Challenge

-* Purely for learning purposes
+# Author : Gavin Seegoolam